oVirt/ovirt-site/source/sla/ha-timeouts.html.md

 reduced, and in fact its default value has already been changed to **2s** in 3.3.

 **vdsRetries** controls how many times failed VDSM operations should be retried.
-Its default value is 3.
+Its default value is 3 in 3.2, while in 3.3 it was changed to 0.

 With these default values a host that goes completely down and doesn't respond at all will take at least 6 minutes to be fenced: the reason is that any operation will